Storidge/cio-faq/general.md

 Storidge is architected to minimize latency in the storage stack.
 Methods include a block based foundation, in kernel modules, and presenting storage as a local device to eliminate latency and the compute costs of network storage protocols.

 The metadata in a Storidge cluster is truly distributed.
 Unlike file systems with centralized metadata and ultimately limited scalability, each node in a Storidge cluster manages the metadata of the virtual disks for which it has ownership.
 Since metadata is in the data path, this eliminates the latency of referencing a “master controller”.

+### What is persistent storage?
+I thought all storage persists data

+Persistent storage is any storage device or system that retains data after power is turned off.
+Persistent storage can be in the form of file, block or object storage.
+Because data persistence is assumed, this property is rarely mentioned in specifications for storage devices and systems.

+Storage persistence was recently raised as an issue because of the rapid adoption of Docker containers for developing, packaging and deploying applications.
+Containers were initially stateless and did not support data persistence.
+Any data created by a containerized app would disappear when the application stopped running and the container was deleted.

+Later it became obvious there are use cases where data need to persist beyond the lifecycle of a container.
+This gave rise to concepts of [bind mounts](https://docs.docker.com/storage/bind-mounts/), [data containers](https://hackernoon.com/docker-data-containers-cb250048d162), and [docker volumes](https://docs.docker.com/v17.09/engine/admin/volumes/volumes/) with varying degrees of persistence.

+Today persistent storage options for containers has expanded greatly through [volume plugins](https://docs.docker.com/engine/extend/plugins_volume/) which enable many forms of storage, including traditional and external network storage, to provide data persistence for containerized apps.
+In particular, the industry has coalesced around the [Container Storage Interface](https://github.com/container-storage-interface/spec) specifications to unify the storage interface for container orchestration systems like Docker Swarm and Kubernetes.

+Storidge CIO provides persistent storage for containerized applications.

+### What is cloud native storage?

+Cloud native storage is a term used to describe storage for cloud native applications.

+The Cloud Native Computing Foundation defines [cloud native](https://github.com/cncf/toc/blob/master/DEFINITION.md) as an approach to building and running scalable apps in dynamic, automated environments.
+Containers, microservices, and immutable infrastructure managed through declarative APIs on an orchestration system exemplifies this approach.

+Cloud-native applications are containerized apps designed to run on cloud infrastructure, hence the term ‘native’.
+The storage consumed by such apps could be ephemeral.
+However storage for stateful apps are always persistent.

+The challenge for cloud native storage is how to efficiently address the storage requirements of very scalable apps in a dynamic environment, managed by highly automated systems such as Docker Swarm and Kubernetes.
+Refer to [Cloud Native Storage](https://guide.storidge.com/cio_vs_others/cloud_native_storage.html) for more details on different factors to consider.

 ### The docs.storidge.com and guide.storidge.com domains are unavailable for me